 - If your wireless connection is lost on campus when your Keychain is reset, simply reconnect to aps-hamilton and enter your new password.

-Entering your password incorrectly 10 times within 5 minutes from any device will cause your account to become locked.
+Entering your password incorrectly five times within five minutes from any device will cause your account to become locked.
 Your account will unlock automatically after five minutes.
 If you need access sooner.
 Your account can also be locked if LITS receives notice from Google that your account was compromised (hacked) and is sending out spam, or if you or LITS find other evidence to suggest your account has been hacked.

 If you forgot your password and too many failed attempts to login has caused the lockout...

 It may be because you entered your password incorrectly or you aren't remembering it correctly.
 If you suspect that is the case, then please follow instructions found here: